tosdr/tosback-versions/Cloudant/Privacy Policy.md

 IBM Corp. is not the controller in situations such as:

-*   Personal information processed in connection with a contractual relationship, or with entering into a contractual relationship with a specific.
-IBM subsidiary.
+*   Personal information processed in connection with a contractual relationship, or with entering into a contractual relationship with a specific IBM subsidiary.
 In this case the controller of personal information is the IBM contracting company, which is the legal entity with which you or your employer have, or will have, the contract.
 *   Personal information collected on the physical site or location of an IBM subsidiary.
 In this case that subsidiary is the controller of the personal information.

 Your Rights